kosuri-indu/EthicaMind/README.md

-# EthicaMind: Ethical Decision Making Hub
+# EthicaMind: AI Powered Ethical Decision Making Simulations using MistralAI

 Welcome to EthicaMind, where we empower individuals and organizations to make informed and ethical decisions using AI-driven insights.
 Our mission is to provide a platform that facilitates ethical decision-making through structured scenarios, debates, and justifications.